Particular/docs.particular.net/transports/azure-storage-queues/configuration_nativepubsub_asqn_[10,).partial.md

 #### Caching

-Configure the duration of subscription caching using, defaults to 5 seconds.
+Configure the duration of subscription caching using.
+The default value is 5 seconds.

 snippet: storage_account_configure_subscription_caching